 Your cell provider might keep a record of text messages you send, at least for awhile.
 If you’ve deleted a text message that is really critical, you might be able to call your carrier to get a copy of it.

-In order to get a record of texts from your carrier, you will probably need to jump through a bunch of hoops to prove your identity or even get permission from the other party you were texting.
+In order to get a record of texts from your carrier, you will probably need to jump through a bunch of hoops to prove your identity or even get permission from the other person you were texting.
 And most carriers only keep records of SMS messages for a limited time—you’re not likely to ever be able to recover a message from a year ago.